Juan Mendez (politician)

-Juan Jose Mendez (born May 18, 1985) is an American politician and State Senator from Arizona.
+Juan Jose Mendez (born May 18, 1985) is an American politician and former State Senator from Arizona.
 He is a member of the Democratic Party.

 Education

 Born and raised in Arizona, Mendez attended Tolleson Union High School and received an associate degree from Phoenix College.
 He later received a bachelor's degree from Arizona State University, majoring in political science.